 This threshold test is included to prevent excessive flagging of open-water pixels as ice, and is derived empirically from AATSR imagery over oceans.
-In some cases this test results in ice pixels being flagged as open-water (MacCallum and Merchant, 2010c) and therefore an underestimation of ice cover in some scenes.
+In some cases this test results in ice pixels being flagged as open-water (MacCallum and Merchant, 2011b) and therefore an underestimation of ice cover in some scenes.

-Coarse cloud screening, performed in advance of this ice test in the retrieval scheme, results in some ice pixels being flagged as cloud rather than ice, if the ice is very cold (around - 10° C or colder, depending on the atmospheric conditions).
-This results in an underestimation of ice cover in some scenes.
+Coarse cloud screening, performed in advance of this ice test in the retrieval scheme, results in some ice pixels being flagged as cloud rather than ice, if the ice is very cold (around -10°C or colder, depending on the atmospheric conditions).
+This resulted in an underestimation of ice cover in some scenes in v1.0.
+To reduce the impact of this effect, the ice test is performed in advance of the coarse cloud screening in v1.1 onwards.
 The ice test is also prone to occasional false positive flagging ice-clouds as surface ice, with some cloud pixels being flagged as ice.
-For ATSR-2 there may also be occasional times when this ice test cannot be performed due to erroneous or unpredictable switching from the 1.6 μ m to 3.7 μ m channel (Mutlow et al, 1999).
+In v1.1 onwards the impact of this effect is again reduced, through an additional threshold test: observations are only flagged as ice for cases where the prior LSWT < 278 K. For ATSR-2 there may also be occasional times when this ice test cannot be performed due to erroneous or unpredictable switching from the 1.6 μm to 3.7 μm channel (Mutlow et al, 1999).
 This can happen when reflectances are particularly low (e.g. when the surface is in shadow).
 The more general effect of shading on reflectances and any subsequent impact on NDSI is a relevant issue for lakes, due to potential shading effects of topography and cloud cover.
-(For ATSR-1, there is no 0.87 μ m channel, and LIC will not be generated.)
+(For ATSR-1, there is no 0.87 μm channel, and LIC is not generated.)